 The officer must issue an order in Form GST RFD-04, approving the GST refund amount provisionally, within seven days of receiving the application.

-The officer will provide payment advice under Form GST RFD-05, which will be electronically credited to the bank account you indicated on the application.
-Ninety percent of the funds have been credited thus far.
+The officer will issue payment advice under Form GST RFD-05 and electronically credit it to the bank account you specified in the application.
+So far, they have credited 90% of the funds.

-The remaining 10% of the total is required after the documents have been reviewed; all physical documents will be validated using the online information accessible through the GST site.
+The authorities require the remaining 10% of the total after reviewing the documents and validating all physical documents and subsequently validating all physical documents using the online information available on the GST site.

 GST E-Invoicing Requirement in India